homearanya/active-escapes/src/pages/tours/clarens-san-traverse.md

 featuredImage: ../../img/generic/PP-Skywalk.jpg
 longDescription:
   - The Clarens San Traverse is a 3-day slackpacker offering the unique combination of high berg wilderness and cultural treasures.
 The area is famous for its landmark San paintings, well-preserved dinosaur fossils, fine restaurants, quirky art cafes and intriguing African folk-lore tales.
-  - Our charismatic guide will lead you safely from one destination to the next whilst sharing his unique perspective on ancient culture and the stories of the people who once inhabited this valley.
+  - Our charismatic guide will lead you safely from one destination to the next, whilst sharing his unique perspective on ancient culture and the stories of the people who once inhabited this valley.
 fromPricing: R5000/pp
 difficultyLevel: moderate
 duration: 3 Days